Appearance & Reality > The Lord Jesus Christ > Strong and weak

 12 For each one threw down his staff and they turned into serpents.
 But Aaron’s staff swallowed up their staffs.

 Verses 8 to 10 show God’s power manifested through Moses and Aaron, but verses 11 and 12 show the power of the evil one manifested through the magicians of Egypt.
-But note that the forces of darkness have limited power.
+Note that the forces of darkness have limited power.
 We are told, in verse 12, that Aaron's staff swallowed up the staffs of the magicians.
-In Exodus 8:16-19, we see God, through Moses and Aaron, turning the dust of the earth to gnats throughout Egypt.
-Pharaoh’s magicians tried to repeat the act with their secret arts, but they failed.
-They then acknowledged that what Moses and Aaron had done was a manifestation of God's power.
+We see a further indication of their limited power in verses 16-19.

 Exodus 8:16-19